Calindra/cartesify-template/README.md

-# TypeScript Carte DApp Template
+# TypeScript Cartesify DApp Template

 This is a Sunodo template for Typescript Cartesi DApps.